jratcliff63367/picturetimeline/README.md

 This is a python script which does the following:

-Point it at a directory which contains a series of photographs (edit: source_directory to point to your folder)
+Point it at a directory (and sub-directories) which contains a series of photographs (edit: source_directory to point to your folder)

 When you run the script it will do the following:

-Scan all images in that directory
+Scan all images in that directory (and sub-directories)

 Collect all images which have a valid time and date stamp as well as geolocation data